Castle Mona: Hotel

 In 1831 the main building was converted into a hotel, with local architect John Welch (who designed such structures as King William's College, the Smelt Monument and the Tower of Refuge) being responsible for the alterations.
 The first manager of the hotel was William Mallett, who had previously run a London Coffee House.
 In 1836 the Castle Mona Hotel was bought by George Heron, who had come from the Portabello Hotel in Dublin.
 As a hotel it became celebrated, an early guest describing it as suitable to: "men of rank and fashion."

-Further alterations to the front of the hotel in the early 20th century saw the erection of a parade of shops.
+Further alterations to the front of the hotel in 1898 saw the erection of a parade of shops.
 A subsequent addition which further increased the accommodation capacity was added with the erection of a north wing adjoining the original structure.
 By the 1960s the Castle Mona was widely regarded as the Isle of Man's premier hotel and was the venue of the first licensed casino.

 Subsequently, Castle Mona went through various ownership until by the 1990s it had evolved, becoming a leisure and entertainment venue in addition to a 96 bedroom hotel.
 The former saloon bar to the south wing (which was once stables) became Diamonds nightclub for the summer season of 1989, changing name to Jimmy B's after the summer season of 1992 (the name derived from the then owner's race horse).